-Objective Governance Description To provide a decision making process for the efficient allocation of scarce resourses.
-Includes the activities of members of Council and the administrative support available to theCouncil for the provisions of governance in the district.
+Governance To provide a decision making process for the efficient allocation of scarce resourses.
+Includes the activities of members of Council and the administrative support available to the Council for the provisions of governance in the district.
 Other costs relate to the tasks of assisting elected members and ratepayers on matters which do not concern specific council services.
 General purpose funding To collect revenue to allow for the provisions of services.
 Rates, general purpose Government grants and interest revenue.
-Law, order, public safety To provide services to help ensure a safer and Supervision and enforcement of various local laws relating to fire prvention, enviromentally conscious community.
-Health animal controland other aspects of public safety including emergency services.
-To provide an operational framework for Inspection of food outlets and their control, provisions of meat inspection enviromental and community health. services, noise control and waste disposal compliance.
-Education and welfare To provide services to disadvantaged persons, the elderly, children and youth.
+Law, order, public safety To provide services to help ensure a safer and enviromentally conscious community.
+Health Supervision and enforcement of various local laws relating to fire prvention, animal controland other aspects of public safety including emergency services.
+To provide an operational framework for Inspection of food outlets and their control, provisions of meat inspection enviromental and community health.
+Education and welfare services, noise control and waste disposal compliance.
+To provide services to disadvantaged persons, the elderly, children and youth.
 Maintenance of child minding centre, playgroup centre, senior citizen and aged care centre.
 Provisions and maintenance of home and community care programs and youth services.
-Housing To provide and maintain elderly residents Provisions and maintenance of elderly residents housing. housing.
-Community amenities To provide services to the community.
+Housing To provide and maintain elderly residents housing.
+Provisions and maintenance of elderly residents housing.
+Community amenities Dubbish a Hasting and in a constant of making discount sites.
+But a control To provide services to the community.
 Rubbish collection services, operation of rubbish disposal sites, litter control, and maintenance of urban storm water drains, protection of the environment ar construction administration of town planning schemes, cemetery and public Recreation and culture To establish and effectively manage infrastructure and resources which will help the social being.
 Transport Maintenance of public hallsm civic centres, recreation centres and various sporting facilities.
 Provision and maintenance of parks, gardens and playgrounds.
-Operation of library,museum and other cultural facilities.
+Operation of library, museum and other cultural facilities.
 To provide safe, effective and efficient transport services to the community.
 Construction and maintenance of roads, streets, footpaths, depots, cycle ways, parking facilities and traffic control.
 Cleaning of streets and maintenance of street trees and streetlighting etc. Economic services To help promote the Shire and its economic wellbeing.
 Tourism and area promotion including the maintenance of a caravan park.
 Provisions ofrural services including weed control, vermin control and standpipes.
 Building control.
 Other property and services To monitor and control Shire overheads operating account.
 Private works operations, plant repair, operation costs and engineering operation costs.